Powered by Clarivate, the Web of Science Core Collection database is a collection of several cross-searchable databases:

 Chomsky N (the system automatically adds the * after the first initial, so entering Chomsky N* is the same as Chomsky N)

-Smith JA (if you are certain the author consistently publishes with both initials)
+Smith JA (use this form if you are certain the author consistently publishes with both initials)

 Schroder OR Schroeder